ZettZet/RomanNumbers/README.md

 __all__ = [arabic_to_roman, roman_to_arabic, _regex]
 ```

-## Or you can import only needed functions.
+## Or you can import only needed functions

 ## Or you can copy \_\_init\_\_.py and call it as main